Probable Entropic Nature of Gravity in Ultraviolet and Infrared Limits, Part I. An Ultraviolet Case: Conclusion

 \section{Conclusion}

-I. A very interesting case of the zero energy-momentum tensor for matter fields $ T_{ab}=0$ (and , specifically the case of $P(\alpha)=0$) in the right-hand side of (\ref{GT16.B}) has remained beyond the scope of the final Section.
+I. A very interesting case of the zero energy-momentum tensor for matter fields $ T_{ab}=0$ and , specifically the case of $P(\alpha)=0$ in the right-hand side of (\ref{GT16.B}) has remained beyond the scope of the final Section.
 We can state the problem more specifically: for which conditions in this case we can derive a solution in the form of the de Sitter space with large values of $\alpha$? \\ This problem is also important when we try to find whether it is possible to derive the initial inflation conditions \cite{Kolb},\cite{Baum} for $ T_{ab}=0$ on the basis of the foregoing analysis. \\ \\ Note that the dynamic cosmological term $\Lambda(\alpha)$ correlates well with inflation models \cite{Kolb},\cite{Baum} as the latter require a very high $\Lambda$ at the early stages of the Universe, and this is distinct from $\Lambda=\Lambda_{exper}$ in the modern period.
 Of great interest is the recent work \cite{Polyak}, where a mechanism of the vacuum energy decay in the de Sitter space is established to support a dynamic nature of $\Lambda$. \\ II.
 The deformation parameter $\alpha_{R}$ has a double meaning. \\ As $\kappa = 1/R$ -- curvature with the radius $R$, $\alpha_{R}=\kappa^{2}l^{2}_{min}$ is nothing else but the squared curvature multiplied by the squared minimal area and is explicitly dependent on the energy $E$.
 On the other hand, it is seen that, at least at the known energies, from the definition of the bit number $N$ in (\cite{Verlinde}, formula (3.10)) we get $\alpha_{R}\sim 1/N$.
-But, because $\alpha_{R}=\alpha_{R}[E]$, this suggests that $N=N[E]$, as demonstrated in the text on going to higher energies \be N \Rightarrow N_{GUP}. \ee Nevertheless, on going to lower energies, i.e. in the infrared limit, the same should be true: the bit number must be a function of energy. \\This problem and the relevant questions touched upon in this paper will be further considered in subsequent works of the author.
+But, because $\alpha_{R}=\alpha_{R}[E]$, this suggests that $N=N[E]$, as demonstrated in the text on going to higher energies

+Nevertheless, on going to lower energies, i.e. in the infrared limit, the same should be true: the bit number must be a function of energy. \\This problem and the relevant questions touched upon in this paper will be further considered in subsequent works of the author.